SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 [Not all testing can be completely automated](https://www.ssw.com.au/rules/why-testing-cannot-be-completely-automated), due to the uniquely human skills that are required (e.g. exploration, learning, experimentation).
 But even for those tests that _can_ be automated, not all of them _should_ be.

-Automation is powerful but must be applied wisely.
-Focus on automating tests that are repetitive, critical, or impractical for humans, and always consider the value and practicality of automation for each test.

 <!--endintro-->

 ![Figure: Making wise decisions about what to automate can prevent you from wasting valuable time automating less valuable tests](automate-or-not.jpg)